 Day trading is a very emotion driven exercise for some people.
 These emotions drive emotional decisions rather than logical ones and create mistakes.
 The most common is fear, every trader feels it from time to time.
 Trading without fear is hard to do, but you can teach yourself to limit fear.
 This allows fewer emotional decisions in your trading.

-There are so many great things about trading for a living, it truly offers a unique opportunity.
+There are so many great things about lifestyle trading for a living, it truly offers a unique opportunity.
 But there are also drawbacks, as with everything in life there is a balance of good and bad.

 At the International Day Trading Academy, we focus not only on teaching you how to trade, but also how to limit the risks.
 A major part of our teaching is about risk management and trading psychology.
 We teach so much more than a strategy for finding trades.
-This helps us mould skilful traders that have the tools to be more consistent.
+This helps us mould skillful traders that have the tools to be more consistent.

 Our entry level course teaches day trading for beginners, risk management, and trading psychology.
 These are the 3 pillars required if you want to be a lifestyle trader.

 This is called having the trader’s edge.
 You won’t control the markets, but you will have better control of your decisions.
-This is something that all the top traders have, it’s something that takes effort, but I feel has many rewards.
+This is something that all the top lifestyle traders have, it’s something that takes effort, but I feel has many rewards.